Dana Research Assistantship

 8. Locating or creating illustrations; charts, and graphs

 10. Compiling and annotating bibliographies

 11. Other substantive research assistance as needed

-These duties may also include such incidental clerical tasks as photocopying and word- processing.
+These duties may also include such incidental clerical tasks as photocopying and word- processing, but the core of the students role should be more substantive tasks.
 Please also note that, under a decision by the Planning and Budget Committee, the College has discontinued administrative Dana internships; administrators should apply to their divisions for assistance.